Some Genuine Small Representations of a Nonlinear Double Cover: -- Split Case

 \section{$\prod _{\lambda} ^s (\widetilde{G})$ -- Split Case}

-In this section, the setting is as in Section \ref{sectionsmall}, and furthermore we assume that $G$ is simply laced and split, and hence $\lambda =\rho/2$ from now on.
-Let $H$ denote the split Cartan subgroup of $G$ with Lie algebra $\mathfrak{h}$ (then $\widetilde{H}=p^{-1}(H)$ is the split Cartan subgroup of $\widetilde{G}$).
-It follows from Proposition \ref{center} (see \cite{AT}) that there is a unique minimal principal representation of $\widetilde{G}$ coming from $\widetilde{H}$ if we fix a genuine central character and infinitesimal character.
-In \cite{ABPTV}, the unique irreducible quotients of them are called genuine pseudospherical representations, or Shimura representations.
-We will show in this section that we can get more representations in $\prod _{\rho/2} ^s (\widetilde{G})$ by applying Cayley transforms to the Shimura representations.
+In this section, the setting is as in Section \ref{sectionsmall}.
+Furthermore we assume that $G$ is simply laced and split, and hence $\lambda =\rho/2$ from now on.
+It follows from Corollary \ref{c-1ps} that there is a unique minimal principal representation of $\widetilde{G}$ if we fix a genuine central character and infinitesimal character.
+In \cite{ABPTV}, the unique irreducible quotients of them are called irreducible genuine pseudospherical representations.
+We will show in this section that we can get more representations in $\prod _{\rho/2} ^s (\widetilde{G})$ by applying Cayley transforms to the irreducible genuine pseudospherical representations with infinitesimal character $\rho/2$.